ysunaw/Interactive-Lab-Hub/Lab 5/README.md

 For example:
 1. When does it what it is supposed to do?

-Most of the time, it does what it is
+Most of the time, it does what it is supposed to do, I guess it it's because the objects are rather simple and distinct from each other.

 3. When does it fail?

+It fails when

-4. When it fails, why does it fail?
+5. When it fails, why does it fail?

 S